2jfox/fo-privacy-policy/README.md

 ## Data Protection Officer

-For EU residents, our DPO can be reached at: dpo@forumfeedapp.com
+For EU residents, our DPO can be reached at: dpo@forum.online

 ## California Privacy Rights (CCPA)